 How to free up monies in your budget

-Let’s say you live in the Salt Lake City area and have decided to go green by having solar panels installed.
+Let’s say you live in the Salt Lake City area and have decided to go green by installing solar panels.
 You did the research on solar companies in Utah and need to free up money to cover the additional monthly payment.
 The good news is that even a savvy person has room for improvement in their budget.

 Dress for success for less

-Nobody ever wants to get sick or lose their job it just happens, and in most cases without notice.
+Nobody ever wants to get sick or lose their job.
+It just happens, and in many cases, without notice.
 The best way to weather any storm is to plan ahead.
-Start with a small amount say twenty to thirty dollars each paycheck and open a savings account.
-As you free up debt add a portion of the money to your account and when you get a raise on your job do the same.
-You’ll see in no time at all your savings will grow to a number you never dreamed possible.
-Then when the next unplanned incident occurs, you can handle it without stress or the need for taking out a high-interest loan.
+Start with a small amount, say twenty to thirty dollars each paycheck, and open a savings account.
+There are a lot of great savings accounts with better-than-average interest rates.
+As you free up debt, add a portion of the money to your account, and when you get a raise on your job, do the same.
+You’ll see it in no time at all.
+Your savings will grow to a number you never dreamed possible.
+When the next unplanned incident occurs, you can handle it without stress or the need to take out a high-interest loan.

 Budgeting is an essential part of any successful life.
-When you handle your money correctly, you pay your bills on time, enjoy wonderful vacations and acquire a lot of fun things too.
+When you handle your money correctly, you pay your bills on time, enjoy wonderful vacations, and acquire many fun things.
 Thankfully, anyone at any time in their life can try to start over and improve their finances.
 In addition to that, feel free to also check out the embedded video on the subject below.
 Have fun saving! 🙂

-Photo credit: The feature image “money” was done by Benjamin Forrest.
+Photo credit: The feature image “money” was made by Benjamin Forrest.
 The photo in the middle of the article was owned by Web Summit.

 Source: Tim Herrera (NYT)